peter-repo-projets22/Recipe_app_Api-/README.md

-Android studio app development of recipe app with API to load recipes , sign up and login features with firebase database (realtime)
+Android studio app development of recipe app with API to load recipes, search functionality , sign up and login features with firebase database (realtime)